mparmol/NG_Metadata_Analysis/README.md

 ![](Library_Metadata_Analysis_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

 We can observe a strong association between single player games that are action-based, or cooperative multiplayer games.
-Similarly, online cooperative games have a strong link with PvE games.
-In turn, RPG games are often related to fantastical worlds.
+There is a strong correlation between RPG games with nature, PvE, dragons and customization, which makes sense.

 # Best rated games